 The Madison Art Collection was given an exhibition space which was named The Gallery @ Festival.
 It hosted rotating exhibits drawn from the collection and was extensively used by the K-12 outreach program.

-James Madison University accepted the life's work of Mr. Charles Alvin Lisanby, the only artistic designer in the Academy of Televison Art and Sciences' Hall of Fame.
-Mr. Joshua Smead was hired as a part-time curator of the newly acquired Charles Lisanby Collection.
+James Madison University accepted the life's work of Mr. Charles Alvin Lisanby, the only artistic designer in the Academy of Television Art and Sciences' Hall of Fame.

 The Madison Art Collection was given additional space in the Festival Conference and Student Center to house the increased size of its holdings.
 Skyline Museum was created as its new exhibition space and the Gallery @ Festival was turned into the Charles Lisanby Center.
 The Madison Art Collection room became storage only.